rubencaro/bolt/README.md

     CURRENT_ENV = 'test' # your app's env
-    require 'config/stones' # your app's stones' config require 'helpers/test' # BasicTestCase, or use your own test_helper
+    require 'config/stones' # your app's stones' config require 'helpers/test' # BasicTestCase, or use your own TestCase class

+    # all code above usually will go on some kind of test_helper file
+    # but this way you can see actual Bolt dependencies for test

     require 'bolt'
     require 'mail' # to assert email sending